 Professional services firms are never allowed to be complacent with their strategic initiatives and tactical implementations; clients frequently request business cases supported by quantitative data and independent research to justify their recommendations and overall value.
 Recent articles on this blog have advocated that professional service organizations hold Professional Services Automation (PSA) software vendors to an exceptional standard, and as part of that continued evaluation, it is important to set statistical benchmarks.

 Return on Investment (ROI) is the fundamental metric that should be used to evaluate a software investment, but within professional services it can be interpreted in several different ways.
-Organizations can generate a significant ROI by leveraging PSA software to improve profit margins, reduce revenue leakage, and enhance project delivery speed.
-Taken together, these ROI metrics provide a holistic picture of a PSA solutions actual value to a professional services firm.
+Organizations can generate a significant professional services automation ROI by leveraging PSA software to improve profit margins, reduce revenue leakage, and enhance project delivery speed.
+Taken together, these automation ROI metrics provide a holistic picture of a PSA solutions actual value to a professional services firm.

 - The Relationship between Resource Utilization and Profit Margins

 - The Relationship between Project Delivery and Automation ROI

 Resource Utilization: The Common Thread in Automation ROI Calculation

 Profit margins and automation ROI tie directly back to effectively utilizing the billable resources at a firm’s disposal.
 Identifying new opportunities to deploy an organization’s talent, and maximizing their collective skill-sets, facilitates expedited project delivery, greater client satisfaction, and further revenue growth.
 SPI Research conducted a PSA Software End User Survey that revealed that post-PSA adoption “shows billable utilization improved by 6.0% on an absolute basis” and would drive significantly higher revenue even at pre-PSA profit margins.